Lang

 To understand the magnitude of this, let's do the following calculation:

-According to the latest IFPI report, in 2022 streaming generated 17.5 billion dollars.
+According to the latest IFPI report, streaming generated 17.5 billion dollars in 2022.

 3% of this is equivalent to 525 million dollars stolen from the entire music industry in a single year.